1777 - DANBURY ON FIRE!

 Picture

-We all want pictures to go with the words!
-Joe Hamilton's house (above) did not exist, although the Knapp house and the Dibble house did.
-A small house built on Lambert Lockwood's grandfather's property in 1790 formed my model for Joe's cottage.
+Joe Hamilton's cottage on Knap property did not exist.
+A house built on Lambert Lockwood's grandfather's property in 1790 formed my model for Joe's home.

-Below right is the Dibble house, once a lovely home to shelter whatever master opened the door.
-Picture taken the day before it was torn down.
-It's twin is the Knapp house, p.
-97 in the book, where Sarah lived in real life, its picture drawn in the 1840s.
+Below is the Dibble house, once a lovely home on South Street sheltering whatever master opened the door.
+It's twin is the Knapp house, shown on p.
+97 in the book, where Sarah lived in real life, its picture drawn in the 1840s by Benson Lossing.

 Picture